 You're hardly alone.

-The Employee Benefit Research Institute, or EBRI, and the Investment Company Institute report that 18 percent of all 401(k) participants eligible for loans had borrowed funds from their accounts in 2006.
+The Employee Benefit Research Institute, or EBRI, and the Investment Company Institute report that 21 percent of all 401(k) participants eligible for loans borrowed funds from their accounts in 2012.

-In some cases, borrowing from your future to finance other goals, including paying for uninsured medical expenses and avoiding financial emergencies, may make sense, says EBRI research fellow Jack VanDerhei.
+In some cases, borrowing from your future to finance other goals, including paying for uninsured medical expenses and avoiding financial emergencies, may make sense, says EBRI research director Jack VanDerhei.

 "There are a large number of situations in which, if one had high rates on credit payments, you would be better off financially to borrow from your 401(k)," he says.
 "Certainly, avoiding bankruptcy would make it worth your while."